etay1/rfid-population-tracker/README.md

 # RFID Tracker
-Developed during the Seneca One Hackathon @TechBuffalo
+Developed during the Seneca One Hackathon in under 12 hours @TechBuffalo

 ## Inspiration